 The coronavirus pandemic has had a severe impact on Europe.
 While not all EU member states have suffered equally, none has been spared social and economic hardship either.
 Early on, national impulses led to border closures and export restrictions on medical supplies, which lifted only recently as the crisis continued to unfold.

-The European Solidarity Tracker collects and displays instances of pan-European solidarity throughout the coronavirus crisis.
-It will be updated and expanded continuously throughout the summer of 2020.
+The European Solidarity Tracker collects and displays instances of pan-European solidarity throughout the first wave of the coronavirus crisis.
+It was updated and expanded continuously throughout the summer of 2020; data collection concluded on 30 September.

 What is the European Solidarity Tracker?

 The European Solidarity Tracker is an interactive data visualisation tool presenting instances of pan-European solidarity.
 It draws on publicly available sources collected by ECFR’s associate researchers and the Rethink: Europe team.
 It illustrates how solidarity between the EU institutions and the 27 member states has been communicated, debated, and put into action.
-At launch the tracker covers the months of March to May 2020.
-To avoid duplicate items and create a dataset of high quality, we curate and check all information for accuracy.
-Europe’s response to the coronavirus crisis continues to evolve, and so the European Solidarity Tracker will receive regular updates throughout this summer.
+The tracker covers the months of March to September 2020.
+To avoid duplicate items and create a dataset of high quality, we curated and checked all information for accuracy.
+After its initial launch in June, the European Solidarity Tracker received regular updates through to 30 September 2020.

 Why do we need a European Solidarity Tracker?